 “Profit-share” payments are not directly referable to individual policies and consequently it is not possible to calculate such payments on an individual policy basis, meaning that we are unable to disclose to you how much your policy contributed to any “profit-share” payment we might receive.
 Ordinarily, and if such a “profit-share” payment is received (which is not guaranteed), it represents a small proportion of the normal commission we receive and will be retained by us.

 Please note we only accept payment by the following debit and credit cards – Visa and Mastercard.

-Payment of your premium is required before cover commences and by accepting these terms of business you authorise us, until you send us further notice by e-mail, to charge your credit or debit card account when payments become due.
-To enable us to do this, and to reduce credit card fraud, we will retain access to your credit/debit card details for the duration of your policy.
+Payment of your premium is required before cover commences and by accepting these Terms of Business you authorise us, until you send us further notice by e-mail, to charge your credit or debit card account when payments become due.
+To enable us to do this, and to reduce credit card fraud, we will retain access to your credit/debit card details.

 You may be able to pay your premium in instalments, and details of the options available and associated costs will be provided to you when you apply for a quote online.
 If you have opted to pay in instalments and you fail to pay an instalment by its due date, we shall have the right to take any or any combination of the following actions: